 If growing from seeds, your broccoli will be ready to harvest in about 100-150 days.
 If growing from transplants, your broccoli will be ready to harvest in 55-80 days.

 Harvest when the buds are green and tight.
-They will looks like ‘trees’ — just like you see in the grocery store although the heads may be generally smaller.
+They will look like ‘trees’ — just like you see in the grocery store although the heads may be generally smaller.
 The buds should be tightly closed.
 If you see the buds beginning to open, harvest immediately!

 Opening buds mean they’re about to bloom into the yellow flowers, which makes broccoli inedible.